drogue-iot/drogue-ajour/README.md

 }
 ```

 5b.
 When the server receives the next event from the device, it repeats step 4b. until the complete firmware have been sent.
-When the final block is confirmed written, the fleet-manager will send the following command:
+When the final block is confirmed written, and it is desired to deploy the new firmware, the fleet-manager will send the following command:

 ```
 {